pivoshenko/dotfiles/README.md

   - [Local configuration](#local-configuration)

 > [!CAUTION]
-> Currently, my dotfiles are under heavy redesign so this README and partially some configs are a bit outdated
+> Currently, my dotfiles are under heavy redesign so this README and configs are a bit outdated.
+> One of the main goals is to move to Nix so stay tuned!
+ETA ~ a couple of weeks.

 ## Contents